 The Visual Chronicle of Portland is a city-owned collection of works on paper—prints, photographs, paintings and drawings—that focuses on artists’ views of the city’s social and urban landscapes.
 The intent of the collection is to capture the zeitgeist, or spirit of the times, as our city evolves and changes.
 It is both an eclectic view of life in Portland and a record of artists working in the city.
 Each year, a selection committee reviews submissions and purchases new artwork, and currently there are 256 works by 146 artists in the collection.
 The program budget is modest, but has been generously supported by many artists, writers, historians and arts patrons who have volunteered their time and expertise over the years.

-To explore this collection further, select the Visual Chronicle option on the Public Art Search page (under "Advanced Options").
+Artwork in the Visual Chronicle of Portland can be viewed here as part of RACC’s online public art search tool.
 You can also find a book featuring the first five years of acquisitions, The Visual Chronicle of Portland: Volume One, available at the Multnomah County Library and at the RACC office.